Why should I learn the fundamentals of visual art?

 - Quickly accomplish the artwork, without any struggle and frustration.

-- Create artwork from memory or imagination, without using any reference picture.
+- Create artwork from memory or imagination, with or without using any reference pictures.

 - Better analysis and understanding of the artwork created by the great artists.

 - Refine and harness the existing visual art skills to the next level.

 - Increases the acuteness of observation and sharpens visual analytic faculties.

 - Develop creative abilities, which are different from artistic abilities i.e. replication skills.

 - Be a well-rounded and versatile artist.